Chapter 21

 15. Dummondo hoc fiat, orabunt nos ut ei parcamus.

-16. Illa magistra vult persuadere viginti discipulis suis ut pluribus litteris
+16. Illa magistra vult persuadere viginti discipulis suis ut pluribus

 bonis studeant.

-17. Cum spes ea minima fiat, fateatur se imperavisse illos duobus viris ut ne
+17. Cum spes ea minima fiat, fateatur se imperavisse illos duobus viris

 id facerent.